ovanr/sokoban/README.md

 ## Sokoban
 `usage: ./sokoban [--help] | [--silent] [heuristic algorithm]`

-   Simple Sokoban puzzle solver
+Simple Sokoban puzzle solver<br/>
-   Puzzle is read from stdin
+Puzzle is read from stdin<br/>

-   Default heuristic algorithm is match_closest
+Default heuristic algorithm is match_closest<br/>

-   Available Heuristic Algorithms:
+Available Heuristic Algorithms:<br/>
 - count_boxes      *Count the number of boxes that aren't in goal position only*
 - fixed_penalty    *find the minimum distance from an unmatched box to a goal position, and add that plus the (number of unmatched boxes-1) to final score*
 - coarse_match     *NON OPTIMAL, see source file*
 - match_closest    *for each box get its minimum distance from a goal position and sum it all up (multiple boxes can be matched on the same goal position)*

 All the algorithms except the count_boxes, also add the minimum distance of the cursor from an unmatched box optional arguments:
 - --help                  show this help message and exit
 - --silent                Don't print intermediary states

 *where distance is defined as the difference of steps in the x direction and in the y direction, assuming no obstacles in between*